Applied Blockchain, Inc. Launches Hosting Business

 Bitmain joins SparkPool and GMR as strategic partners for the Company, assisting in the operation and development of its mining and hosting businesses as well as the identification of other strategic business initiatives.
 In addition to the strategic and equity partnerships, the Company has secured long term hosting agreements with Bitmain and GMR.

-"The successful private placement secures the project's development to establish a large-scale data center in North America," says Irene Gao, Antiminer BD Director, NCSA Region at Bitmain.
+"The successful private placement secures the project's development to establish a large-scale data center in North America," says Irene Gao, Antminer BD Director, NCSA Region at Bitmain.
 "We are confident that our partnership with Applied Blockchain will provide professional mining services to move the industry forward."

 "The crackdown on mining operations in China created a unique opportunity for us to launch our own hosting operations with our current partners as well as add another blue-chip partner," said Applied Blockchain, Inc.'s CEO and Chairman, Wes Cummins.
 "This new venture complements our existing mining business, services a real and growing demand for hosting capacity and leverages domestic resources and talent to create an even more compelling economic profile for our shareholders."